 The Leica M (Typ 262) and the Leica TL2 are two digital cameras that were announced, respectively, in November 2015 and July 2017.
-The M Typ 262 is a fixed lens compact, while the TL2 is a rangefinder-style mirrorless.
+The M Typ 262 is a rangefinder-focusing mirrorless, while the TL2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M Typ 262) and an APS-C (TL2) sensor.
 The M Typ 262 has a resolution of 23.7 megapixels, whereas the TL2 provides 24.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.